Undoubtedly, there are numerous methods for evaluating a candidate’s suitability prior to making a final hiring decision.

-That’s why it’s important to ensure that the pre-employment assessments you choose to use are created and validated as novel scientific instruments that ensure reliability, are constantly assessed & improved accordingly.
+Thus, it is important to ensure that the pre-employment assessments you choose to use are created and validated as novel scientific instruments that ensure reliability, and are constantly assessed & improved accordingly.

 Before choosing a pre-employment assessment tool, ask yourself the following: if you’re choosing a pre-employment assessment, would you choose one that is not scientifically validated?

 Possibility to assess the current team (Team Analysis)